aikheandrei/un-named/README.md

     - [ ] Middleware filter (esp for api/trpc routes)
     - [ ] Metadata
     - [ ] Core functions to route handlers for CRUD management

+  - Tests
+    - [ ] Hooks
+    - [ ] Providers
+    - [ ] Reducers

+  - Misc
+    - [ ] Make use of useReducer
+      - Just like useActionState but use when managing multiple switch cases

   - [ ] Drizzle ORM
     - [ ] Install dependencies